Your HSA: A Powerful Retirement Savings Vehicle?

 What are the benefits of a Health Savings Account?

-• Contributions to your HSA made by your employer (including contributions made through a cafeteria plan) may be excluded from your gross income.
+• Employer contributions (including through a cafeteria plan) may be excluded from gross income.

-• The contributions remain in your account until you use them.
+• Funds remain in your account until you use them.

-• An HSA is “portable.”
-It stays with you if you change employers or leave the work force.
+• HSAs are portable; the account stays with you if you change employers or leave the workforce.

 Who qualifies to make Health Savings Account contributions?

-• You are covered under a high deductible health plan (HDHP) on the first day of the month.
+• You are covered under a high-deductible health plan (HDHP) on the first day of the month.

 • You aren’t enrolled in Medicare.

-• You can’t be claimed as a dependent on someone else’s tax return.
+• You cannot be claimed as a dependent on someone else’s tax return.

 What are the common pitfalls?

-Using your HSA Account for Non-Qualified Medical Expenses
+1. Using your HSA Account for Non-Qualified Medical Expenses

-Separate HSA Accounts vs. Joint Accounts
+2. Separate HSA Accounts vs. Joint Accounts

-Medicare Coverage and HSA’s
+4. Medicare Coverage and HSAs

 How to use your Health Savings Account if you can’t afford to maximize your contributions each year